 Prior to any zoning action, the Department of Planning and Zoning should be consulted as to what architectural surveys are necessary to document any on-site cultural resources.
 There are known or predicted archaeological resources in this area related to Native American and historic occupation or use.
 There is a high potential that such resources may remain undisturbed.
-Staff from the Cultural Resource Management and Protection Section of the Park Authority should be consulted to develop a scope of work for any on-site archaeological surveys prior to any development or ground disturbing activity.
+Archaeological staff from the Park Authority should be consulted to develop a scope of work for any on-site archaeological surveys prior to any development or ground disturbing activity.
 Should archaeological resources be discovered that are potentially eligible for inclusion in the National Register, further archaeological testing should occur to evaluate these resources as to their eligibility.
 If such resources are found to be eligible, mitigation measures should be developed that may include avoidance or data recovery excavation and interpretation.